alex210501/FlightSimulator/README.md

 First you have to open a command prompt on your machine and then you should go to the "AmazonDb" folder on your machine.

-For example : cd C:\Users\hugo2\Documents\MA1\AmazonDb
+For example : `cd C:\Users\hugo2\Documents\MA1\AmazonDb`

-There you should execute this command to start the communication with the Dynamodb : java -Djava.library.path=./DynamoDBLocal_lib -jar DynamoDBLocal.jar -sharedDb
+There you should execute this command to start the communication with the Dynamodb :

+`java -Djava.library.path=./DynamoDBLocal_lib -jar DynamoDBLocal.jar -sharedDb`

+You may sometime have to delete a table from your DynamoDb connection, for such you can execute this command :

+`aws dynamodb delete-table --table-name test --endpoint-url http://localhost:8000`

 ## :airplane: API requests descriptions